 From the thunderous clap of a calving glacier at Petermann Island to the complete silence of night.
 You’ll wake early and welcome each day with a sense of excitement and desire to explore that which is unrivaled by any other travel experience.

 The Expedition Team will be with you providing insights into the places you visit and offering photography tips to get the most out of your expedition.

 After so many awe-inspiring experiences and memorable days of wildlife encounters, it's time to say goodbye to the Expedition Team.
 Disembark at King George Island for your short flight back across the Drake Passage to Punta Arenas, Chile.
 Transfer from the airport to the hotel with time to explore on your own.

 After breakfast, make your own way to the Punta Arenas airport for your homeward flight.

 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions - and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

-Any airfare; passport and visa expenses; government arrival and departure taxes; any meals ashore with the exception of breakfast at the host hotel before embarkation; optional beverage packages (all-inclusive beverage package: $175 per person (12/17/2013); non-alcoholic beverage package: $75 per person (12/17/2013)); baggage, cancellation and medical travel insurance; excess baggage charges; laundry and other personal charges; telecommunications charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; supplements for adventure options; fuel surcharge may apply.
+Airfare except the flights mentioned as included; passport and visa expenses; government arrival and departure taxes, Argentina's Reciprocity Fee; meals ashore unless otherwise specified; alcoholic and non-alcoholic beverages except those specified; cancellation and medical travel insurance; excess baggage charges; laundry, bar and other personal charges; phone and internet charges; voluntary gratuity at the end of the voyage for shipboard staff and crew; kayaking; fuel surcharge may apply.